C'est si bon (film)

-C'est si bon (French for "It's so good") was a legendary, real-life acoustic music lounge in the 1970s located in Mugyo-dong, Seoul.
-It was very popular with Koreans in their twenties and thirties, who went there to listen to live music performed by some of the most talented young musicians of the era.
-Among them was the folk music duo Twin Folio composed of Yoon Hyung-joo and Song Chang-sik; this film depicts the band's beginnings while including a fictional third member, Oh Geun-tae.
+C'est si bon (French for "It's so good") was an acoustic music lounge located in Mugyo-dong, Seoul.
+During the 1960s and 1970s, the venue was very popular with Koreans in their twenties and thirties, who went there to listen to live music.
+Among the bands known for having played there was the folk music duo Twin Folio composed of Yoon Hyung-joo and Song Chang-sik; this film depicts the band's beginnings while including a fictional third member, Oh Geun-tae.

 Plot

-In the late 1960s, C'est si bon was the music lounge every unknown acoustic band dreamed of playing, and where Korea's leading folk musicians were born.
+In the late 1960s, C'est si bon is the music lounge every unknown acoustic band dreams of playing.
 It is where Geun-tae, a naïve country boy, meets musical prodigies and rivals Hyung-joo and Chang-sik.
 Together they form a band and name themselves after the iconic venue — the C'est si bon Trio.
 As the three young musicians bicker over their music, beautiful socialite Ja-young enters the picture and becomes their muse, launching a series of moving love songs.
 Ja-young falls for the pure-hearted Geun-tae, but they part ways when she accepts a once-in-lifetime shot at an acting career.
 20 years later in the 1990s, Geun-tae and Ja-young meet again.